-This competitive scholarship is open to all graduate students in any track of the Master of Arts in Teaching degree program (MAT C&I, MAT with Certification, or MAT with Dual Credit Graduate Certification).
+This competitive scholarship is open to all graduate students in any track of the Master of Arts in Teaching degree program (MAT C&I, MAT with Certification).
 The scholarship is awarded for one semester and may be renewed for each semester of enrollment.
-The scholarship will provide 50% of tuition and fees for the requested semester.
 Scholarship recipients will be selected based upon academic standing and information included on the Cain Graduate Scholarship Application (below).
 Students must meet the following criteria:

-- Students must have been officially admitted into one of the MAT program tracks; - Students must register for at least six semester credit hours in the semester for which the scholarship is requested; - Students must have a minimum 3.0 GPA at UHD.
-Incoming graduate students must have a minimum 3.0 GPA on their undergraduate transcript showing completion of a baccalaureate degree; - Students must submit a 250-word essay addressing how the completion of the MAT will impact your teaching, enhance your abilities as a teacher leader, and enrich the learning of your students.
+- Students must register for at least six semester credit hours in the semester for which the scholarship is requested; - Students must have a minimum 3.5 GPA at UHD.
+Incoming graduate students must have a minimum 3.5 GPA on their undergraduate transcript showing completion of a baccalaureate degree; - Students must submit a 250-word essay addressing how the completion of the MAT will impact your teaching, enhance your abilities as a teacher leader, and enrich the learning of your students.

 Please note that students must pay tuition and fees by the applicable due dates.
-If the scholarship is awarded, students will be reimbursed for 50% of tuition and basic fees.
+If the scholarship is awarded, students will be reimbursed for a portion of tuition and basic fees.
 Fees such as parking are not included.

-The Cain scholarship only covers tuition and fees for courses on a student's MAT degree plan, including related courses in the departments of History, Math, and Natural Sciences.
+The Cain Scholarship only covers tuition and fees for courses on a student's MAT degree plan, including related courses in the departments of History, Math, and Spanish.
 This scholarship will not cover tuition and fees for courses unrelated to the MAT program.